Spider-Man: Lotus: Production

 On January 16, 2021, independent filmmaker Gavin J. Konop announced the development of an upcoming film based on the character Spider-Man.
 The film was funded by fans through a campaign on Indiegogo, receiving $112,000.
 According to Konop, it was a dream of his to make a Spider-Man film.
 The film is loosely based on two comic books, "The Kid Who Collects Spider-Man" and Spider-Man: Blue.

 Later that year, Konop announced the main cast of the film as well as its synopsis and its main theme.
 The same year the teaser and the trailer were uploaded to his channel.
 The script was finished in May 2021, with production beginning in June with principal photography wrapping on August.
 Filming took place in New York City.

 In October 2021, the project was recognized by Jon Watts, the director of the Marvel Cinematic Universe Spider-Man films, who stated that he was "100% supportive" of the film.

 Spider-Man: Lotus was originally set to premiere in January 2022, but was delayed.
 In October 2022, the film’s final trailer was released to YouTube.

 In July 2023, a scene from Spider-Man: Lotus was released on Konop's social media, its runtime of 120 minutes was revealed, and it was set for a release date.
 It was released on YouTube on August 11, 2023.

 Release

 Spider-Man: Lotus held its premiere in Los Angeles, California.
 It was released on YouTube on August 11, 2023.

 Spider-Man: Lotus was negatively received by critics.
 Allegra Frank of The Daily Beast called Spider Man: Lotus "a lousy film, technically impressive in flashes but weighed down by disastrous performances, scripting, and direction."

 Ryan Brown of Pantheon of Film called Spider-Man: Lotus "an insult to Spider-Man", citing poor dialogue, amateurish acting, and the script's heavy reliance on flashbacks.
 Brown was particularly critical of Warden Wayne's portrayal of Peter Parker.
 "None of the other live-action Spider-Man actors come close to being as bad of a character adaptation than Warden Wayne’s portrayal."

+The Kid Who Collects Spider-Man

+On September 5, 2025, Konop released a re-cut of the film called The Kid Who Collects Spider-Man, based on Roger Stern's comic of the same name and inspired by Spider-Man: Blue.
+The cut focuses more on the emotional story of Peter and Tim, as well as Peter attempting to move on from Gwen's death.
+In addition, the re-cut also removes the scenes with Mary Jane and Harry, alters Peter's lines when he talks to Tim, to make him more likeable and added in new scenes that better connects the story.

+The re-cut was positively received by fans, with many calling it a major improvement over Lotus.